tanmayjain02/SoC2k21/README.md

 1) **Task 1 : A1**

-This task consits of Python Library Pandas exercises, which extract information from a dataset.
+This task consist of Python Library Pandas exercises, which extract information from a dataset.

  2) **Task 2 : A2**